Preserve Crab Creek

 Astonishing, isn't it?
 Henderson County would have plenty of room for every new resident expected by 2045, even if not a single new resident moved into our rural areas.

 Now take a look at this second map.
 It's basically the same as the one above, plus the light tan shading.
 At the time we did this analysis, using an earlier draft of the Comprehensive Plan, there was enough room on vacant land in light tan areas for about 71,000 new residents.
 That's the number that appears for the light tan areas in the legend at the bottom left of the map.

 The new draft Plan released by the county in December significantly increased this number.
 Now perhaps as many as 120,000 new residents could fit into the light tan areas in the map above.
 Add that to the 80,000 or so new residents who can fit into the grey and brown areas, and the county is now planning for perhaps as many as 200,000 new residents between now and 2045.dw

 Remember the number of new residents the county actually expects between now and 2045: 32,000.
 So county officials are planning for about six times as many new people as they're actually expecting.
 Sadly, there's only one possible result.
 Subdivisions and businesses will be sprinkled pretty much everywhere, with no meaningful protection for the farms, forests, and natural landscapes count residents are eager to preserve.
 This sprawling growth pattern has other consequences as well, none of which we want in our county.

 WHAT CAN WE DO?

-Visit our Rural Protection page to learn more about the causes of sprawl and the cures for sprawl.
+Visit our Rural Protection page to learn more about the causes of and cures for sprawl.
 Visit Who to Contact to get in touch with county officials.
 Jump on our Facebook page or add your contact information below if you want updates.
 Questions?
 Call Nina at 843.838.3336.

-PAGE LAST UPDATED 28 OCTOBER 2022.
+PAGE LAST UPDATED 2 FEBRUARY 2023.